namidaco/namida/README.md

 ## Others:
 - Define parameters to use for filtering tracks in search lists.
-- global tracks selection
+- Global Tracks Selection
-no idea if this is a feature, but anyways it lets u select from multiple places in the same list
+   - allows u to select from multiple places into the same list.
-- reliable history system & stats
 - Never miss your sessions!
- • persistent and reliable queue system, your sessions are saved for later usage
+   - persistent and reliable queue system, your sessions are saved for later usage.
+- Reliable History System
-- reliable history system, lets u specifiy minimum seconds/percentage to count a listen
+   - lets u specifiy minimum seconds/percentage to count a listen
+- Most Played Playlist
-- most played playlist, find out your top tracks (relies on your history)
+   - find out your top tracks (relies on your history)

 ## Some additional cool features:
 - Smort Tracks Generation: